Aetherinox/csf-firewall/docs/docs/install/tests.md

 <br />

-After the tests run; you should see the following:
+When the tests run; you should see the following:

 ```terminal
 Testing ip_tables/iptable_filter...OK